Department of Employment and Labor Relations

-Provides students with in-depth analysis of conflict resolution in many settings, primarily in the employment relationship.
+Provides students with an in-depth analysis of conflict resolution in many settings, primarily in the employment relationships.
 The student will be exposed to the current environment surrounding conflict resolution; the legal, ethical, and emotional issues that are common in disputes; and the format by which employment disputes are resolved.

 Fraud, Waste, and Abuse Hotline